-With this in mind, the Planning Department initiated an update process for the Alternative Transportation and Greenways System Plan.
+With this in mind, the Planning Department initiated an update process for the 2001 Alternative Transportation and Greenways System Plan.
 This update process focused on developing a new Strategic Plan, incorporating Bicycle Boulevards into the Design Guidelines section, and bringing other pertinent information up to date - all without changing the vision, intent, or goals of the original Plan.
-Rather, the revisions to the plan refocus the resources available for alternative transportation in order to maximize opportunities for implementation.
-In addition, the revisions to the plan reflect the changing trends and attitudes of the community towards alternative transportation.
+Rather, the revisions to the plan refocus the resources available for bicycle and pedestrian transportation in order to maximize opportunities for implementation.
+In addition, the revisions to the plan reflect the changing trends and attitudes of the community towards bicycle and pedestrian transportation.